viniciusaito/duckdb_tutorial/README.md

 Esse projeto compara um pouco da velocidade do Pandas e do DuckDB quando lendo dados assim como demonstra o uso de algumas funções do DuckDB

 # English

+## Notebook HTML

+If you want to just check the output of this code, please open the file `notebook.html` in your web browser

 ## How to install